NexiusTailer/Ultimate-Creator/README.md

 1. To begin, you must have an RCon rights (optional).
 2. Once you get them, type /edit command.
 3. Now you are in flymode - use the keys W, A, S, D to move, and move the mouse to look around.
-4. You can call the main menu by pressing the Enter key.
+4. You can open the main menu by pressing the Enter key.
 5. Next, select items depending on what do you want to do.

 *Some keyboard shortcuts that will be useful:*